NicolasHug/nicolashug.github.io/_posts/2017-06-14-matrix_facto_1.md

   Python.
 We will use this algorithm and evaluate its performances on real datasets.

-I tried to keep the math level of the article as low as possible, but without trying to over-simplify things, and avoiding dull statements.
+I tried to keep the math level of the article as accessible as possible, but without trying to over-simplify things, and avoiding dull statements.
 My hope is that this article is accessible to ML beginners, while still being insightful to the more experienced.

 **This article is divided into 4 parts**: in this first part, we will clearly define the problem we plan to address, and provide some insights about